isabella232/journeys.en/help/using/usecase/uc2journey.md

     ![](../assets/journeyuc2_18.png)

-1. When you select a field from an external data source, the right part of the screen displays the list of parameters that were defined when configuring the external data source (see [Configuring the data sources](uc2ds.md#concept_vml_hdy_w2b)).
-This lets you define the values of the parameters that the system will send to the data source before performing the condition.
-The external system will then return the payload containing the needed fields.
-In our case, we have defined one field (the reservation status) and one parameter (the key to identify the customer).
+1. When you select a field from an external data source, the right part of the screen displays the list of parameters that were defined when configuring the external data source (see [Configuring the data sources](uc2ds.md).
 Click on the parameter name and define the value of the reservation system key, the Experience Cloud ID, in our example:

     ```
     @{LobbyBeacon.endUserIDs._experience.mcid.id}